-4.3 Groups
+4.3.
+Groups

-- Quality Systems Group - 5.
-TASKS OF THE TECHNICAL COMMITTEES AND GROUPS OF THE 27TH ITTC
+• Quality Systems Group

+5. TASKS OF THE TECHNICAL COMMITTEES AND GROUPS OF THE 27TH ITTC

-5.1 General Terms of Reference
+5.1.
+General Terms of Reference

 - 1. All committees shall observe the Terms of Reference and general obligations.
 The committees are expected to perform all the tasks defined in this document.
-However, should a committee be unable to do this, the tasks shall be performed in the order listed and the Advisory Council shall be informed through the progress report from the committee. - 2.
-All committees shall identify areas of mutual interest with other committees and the concerned committees shall establish active co-operation in these areas. - 3.
-In their work, the committees shall follow the guidelines given in ITTC Recommended Procedure 1.0-03, General Guideline for the Activities of Technical Committees, Liaison with the Executive Committee and Advisory Council. - 4.
+However, should a committee be unable to do this, it shall consult the Advisory Committee with regard to reduction of the work. - 2.
+Each technical committee shall consider any unfinished items from previous committees and report to the Advisory Council by 1st December 2011 in order to clarify whether these items should be included in the Terms of Reference. - 3.
+All committees shall identify areas of mutual interest with other committees and the concerned committees shall establish active co-operation in these areas.

+- 4. In their work, the committees shall follow the guidelines given in ITTC Recommended Procedure 1.0-03, General Guideline for the Activities of Technical Committees, Liaison with the Executive Committee and Advisory Council. - 5.
 Procedures and Guidelines must be in the format defined in the ITTC Recommended Procedure 4.2.3-01-03, Work Instruction for Formatting ITTC Recommended Procedures, and they will be included in the ITTC Quality Manual.
 Symbols and terminology must be in accordance with those used in the current version of the ITTC Symbols and Terminology List.
-If necessary, new symbols should be proposed in collaboration with the Quality Systems Group.

-- 5. All new procedures for uncertainty analysis in experiments shall follow the ISO (1995) 'Guide to the Expression of Uncertainty in Measurements' (also known as ISO-GUM).
+If necessary, new symbols should be proposed in collaboration with the Quality Systems Group. - 6.
+All new procedures for uncertainty analysis in experiments shall follow the ISO (1995) 'Guide to the Expression of Uncertainty in Measurements' (also known as ISO-GUM).
 It is not required to update existing procedures on uncertainty analysis to follow this standard.
-If a procedure for uncertainty analysis is for other reasons updated, it shall follow the ISO standard. - 6.
+If a procedure for uncertainty analysis is for other reasons updated, it shall follow the ISO standard. - 7.
 Committees that have a task to review ITTC Recommended Procedures shall identify and report any changes proposed in their first annual report to the Advisory Council.
-The changes approved by the Advisory Council should be implemented in the second year and the draft revised procedure submitted to the Advisory Council for comment. - 7.
-Committees that have a task to write new procedures or guidelines shall submit an outline of these with their first annual report to the Advisory Council.
+The changes approved by the Advisory Council should be implemented in the second year and the draft revised procedure submitted to the Advisory Council for comment.

+- 8. Committees that have a task to write new procedures or guidelines shall submit an outline of these with their first annual report to the Advisory Council.
 The outline shall be reviewed by the Advisory Council and comments made to the committees.
-The draft new procedure or guideline shall be prepared during the second year and submitted to the Advisory Council for review. - 8.
-New and revised draft procedures shall subsequently be updated, incorporating the comments made by the Advisory Council, and in February of the third year be submitted to the Quality Systems Group for formal check and to the Advisory Council for final review and approval.

-9. Committee reports to the Conference should be structured in line with the terms of reference of the committee and in accordance with Recommended Procedure 4.2.3-01-02, Guidelines for Preparation of Technical Committee and Working Group Reports
+The draft new procedure or guideline shall be prepared during the second year and submitted to the Advisory Council for review. - 9.
+All new and revised procedures shall, as far as feasible, include procedure for uncertainty analysis. - 10.
+New and revised draft procedures shall subsequently be updated, incorporating the comments made by the Advisory Council, and in February of the third year be submitted to the Quality Systems Group for formal check and to the Advisory Council for final review and approval. - 11.
+Committee reports to the Conference should be structured in line with the terms of reference of the committee and in accordance with Recommended Procedure 4.2.3-01-02, Guidelines for Preparation of Technical Committee and Working Group Reports

-5.2 Terms of Reference for the General Committees
+5.2.
+Terms of Reference for the General Committees